Ogidi, Anambra State: Traditional Festival

+Notable people

 The town is the birthplace of internationally known author Chinua Achebe, the foremost in Nigeria.
 An Ogidi indigene, Harford C. Anierobi (from Umuezeobodo, Ajilija-Uru Ogidi) was the prominent actor "Dominic" in the 1949 documentary titled Daybreak in Udi, which won an Oscar for Best Documentary and a BAFTA Award for Best Documentary.
 Also from Ogidi is Catherine Uju Ifejika (née Ikpeze) (born 28 October 1959), a Nigerian lawyer, and Chairperson/CEO of Brittania-U Nigeria Limited (BUNL), an indigenous petroleum company for upstream exploration and production, and Brittania-U Ghana Limited (BUGL).
 She has received both national and international awards for best practice in business leadership.

 Notable Places

 Other attractions include the famous Iyi-Enu Hospital, and Aforigwe market.
 The people are known for protecting pythons, as the creature is regarded as a deity.